Margarita-Simeonova/first_steps_in_coding/README.md

 3 lines are read from the console:

- • Number of chicken menus - an integer in the range [0 … 99]
+ • Number of chicken menus - an integer

- • Number of fish menus - an integer in the range [0 … 99]
+ • Number of fish menus - an integer

- • Number of vegetarian menus - an integer in the range [0 … 99]
+ • Number of vegetarian menus - an integer

 Output: